gamemanual0/gm0/source/docs/software/tutorials/bulk-reads.rst

 Off Mode
 ^^^^^^^^

-This is the default, and the most boring; it means bulk reads are not used by the sdk when calling normal hardware-access methods.
+This is the default, and the most boring; it means bulk reads are not used by the SDK when calling normal hardware-access methods.

 .. note:: Bulk reads can still be accessed by calling the ``LynxModule.getBulkInputData()`` method, however if one wishes to use bulk reads (which we highly recommend) using ``AUTO`` or ``MANUAL`` modes is simpler.